Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Results

 \section{Results}

-We can now compute explicitly the anisotropic initial conditions for different values of $\lambda$ in order to study the effect of the anisotropy on the shape of the energy density perturbation profiles, which will translate into a modified threshold of PBHs.
-With the forth order Runge-Kutta numerical algorithm we compute the pressure and energy density gradient profiles (see \App{app:The pressure and energy density gradient profiles} for more details) which allows to compute explicitly the quasi homogeneous solution derived in the previous section.
+We can now compute explicitly the anisotropic initial conditions for different values of $\lambda$ in order to study the effect of the anisotropy on the shape of the energy density perturbation profiles, which will translate into a modified threshold for PBHs.
+With the fourth order Runge-Kutta numerical algorithm we compute the pressure and energy density gradient profiles (see \App{app:The pressure and energy density gradient profiles} for more details) enabling explicit computation of the quasi homogeneous solution derived in the previous section.